algobulls/algobulls_help_site/docs/member/wallet.md

 Other services that you can use without any additional charges:

-* Adding a strategy from the Choose Strategy Marketplace.
+* Adding a strategy from the Odyssey.

-* Viewing backtesting reports for a strategy from the Choose Strategy Marketplace.
+* Viewing backtesting reports for a strategy from the Odyssey.

 * Tweaking (Change parameters of) a strategy.